Salary or Dividends - How Should You Pay Yourself From Incorporation?

 As for Canada Pension Plan (CPP), note that you will have to pay both portions of CPP as you will be both the employer and the employee.

 Another disadvantage is that you will have to do payroll if you're going to pay yourself a business salary.
-You will have to set up a Payroll account with the Canada Revenue Agency and do all the related paperwork such as preparing T4 slips.
+You will have to set up a Payroll account with the Canada Revenue Agency and prepare and file all the related paperwork.

 Dividend Advantages and Disadvantages